-Consultancy, off payroll engagements and exit packages
+Consultancy and off-payroll engagements

 The HCPC does not use consultants to fill positions in the permanent employee complement.
 All employee posts are filled by either permanent or fixed-term employees, or (for short-term needs) by workers provided by employment agencies.
 Similarly, there are no off-payroll engagements.